domx9200/FameChecker/README.md

 There is now a way to create, remove, and modify the fame targets and fame info.
 To get to it, all you need to do is go into the pause menu -> DEBUG -> Information Editors... -> Edit Fame Data.

 I have also included a variable within **userFunctions.rb** called COMPILE_FOLDER that you can change if you would like the PBS files to be in a different folder.

+I have now also included a variable within **userFunctions.rb** called COMPLETION_TEXT that you can change to false if you don't want completion messages for your players.

 ### Function Call Examples